-Society urgently calls for more funding into macular researchPosted: Friday 23 September 2016 at 09:58
+Society urgently calls for more funding into macular researchPosted: Friday 23 September 2016

 The Macular Society has launched a landmark report exposing the lack of funding for biomedical research into age-related macular degeneration (AMD), the leading cause of sight loss in the UK.